RobertHSchmidt/springframework/spring-projects/trunk/spring-ws/spring-ws-samples/airline/readme.txt

 1. Create a database using one of the scripts in src/etc/db.
 First, initialize the database using either the MySQL or PostgreSQL initDB.sql script, and after that run populateDb.sql.
-2. Adjust the jdbc.properties in src/etc/resources/org/springframework/ws/samples/airline/dao
+2. Adjust the jdbc.properties in src/main/resources/org/springframework/ws/samples/airline/dao
    to reflect your database connection settings
-3. Adjust the hibernate.propeties in src/etc/resources/org/springframework/ws/samples/airline/dao/hibernate
+3. Adjust the hibernate.properties in src/main/resources/org/springframework/ws/samples/airline/dao/hibernate
 4. run 'ant war' and deploy the war file generated in target/artifacts/war

 Note that both MySQL and PostgreSQL drivers are linked in using Ivy so you don't have